 - Stops the concrete from absorbing water

 Siloxa-Tek 8500 is an industrial-grade water-based concrete sealer.
 It is silane and siloxane-based, meaning it will penetrate the surface and not leave a film layer.
 It is mainly used on outdoor surfaces and can be used on concrete, bricks, and masonry.
-One gallon can be purchased for around 60 dollars online.
+This one is a concentrate which is sold in one-gallon bottles.
+When mixed with 4 gallons of distilled water, you get 5 gallons of ready-to-use sealer.
+If you don’t want to mix yourself, you can also purchase this sealer as ready to use in a one-gallon jug.

 - Protects surface from moisture and abrasions